 Caroline Freeman, Head of Learning Experience and Content at Capita, highlighted the importance of carving out time at the beginning and end of meetings to engage in non-work-related conversations.
 This practice is common in physical settings – on the way to the meeting room or during a coffee break – but is frequently overlooked in virtual environments.

 Ultimately, the key to building trust lies in consistent and proactive communication.
-For more insights on effective and inclusive communication strategies in hybrid leaderships, stay tuned for the next article in this series.
+For more insights on effective and inclusive communication strategies in hybrid leaderships, read the next article in this series.

 Tune into the podcast